One book that every non-profit professional should own

 At the time of the job offer, very few people knew that I was gay.
 I had recently gone through a divorce and had only recently started grappling with sexual orientation questions.
 Interestingly, it was the BSA’s job offer that prompted me to come out of the closet to my Mom (she was the first family member I had told).

-Because there were scout professionals and volunteer leaders who were being fired for being gay, and it wasn’t uncommon for those events to make their way into newspaper stories.
+Because there were scout professionals and volunteer leaders who were being fired for being gay, and it was common for those events to make their way into newspaper stories.
 When I thought about the possibility (albeit unlikely) of my family learning about my secret from a newspaper article, it broke my heart and prompted me to take action.
 I drove from the council parking lot to my Mom’s place of employment, which is where I tearfully confessed my secrets and asked for her help in making an employment decision.

 I loved my time working for my local BSA council.
 I was back in the youth development sector working with volunteers and learning new skills (e.g. fundraising).
 For my career, things were sunny.
 For my personal life, things were dark.
-The LBGTQ question was top of mind for the organization, and I can honestly say it was a topic of conversation among employees and volunteers at least handful of times every month.
+The LBGTQ question was top of mind for the organization, and I can honestly say it was a topic of conversation among employees and volunteers at least a handful of times every month.

 Here are a few examples of conversations I vividly recall:

-- Volunteers pointing at phrases in the Scout Oath and Scout Law to justifying the ban on LGBTQ kids and adults.
+- Volunteers pointing at phrases in the Scout Oath and Scout Law to justify the ban on LGBTQ kids and adults.
 Phrases such as “morally straight” or “A scout is clean” or “A scout is reverent“

 - What to do about a group of teenage scouts who were doing inappropriate and seemingly somewhat sexually experimental things on camping trips and whether or not those activities should be considered “gay” and a violation of the BSA membership policies.